jareware/docker-volume-backup/README.md

 ### Stopping containers while backing up

 It's not generally safe to read files to which other processes might be writing.
 You may end up with corrupted copies.
-You generally don't want corrupted backups.

 You can give the backup container access to the Docker socket, and label any containers that need to be stopped while the backup runs: